 - Tim Sexton, Chair, Director, Office of Transit and Active Transportation at Minnesota Department of Transportation

-- John MacArthur, Paper Review Chair, Research Associat, TREC, Portland State University.
+- John MacArthur, Paper Review Chair, Research Associate, TREC, Portland State University

-- Yanzhi “Ann” Xu, Session Planning Chair, Senior Technical Advisor, Advanced Research Projects Agency – Energy.
+- Yanzhi “Ann” Xu, Session Planning Chair, U.S. Department of Energy

-- Ralph Hall, Committee Research Coordinator (CRC), Associate Professor, Virginia Polytechnic Institute and State University (Virginia Tech).
+- Ralph Hall, Committee Research Coordinator (CRC), Associate Professor, Virginia Tech

-- Giovanni Circella, Communications Communications Coordinator (CCC), Senior Research Engineer, Georgia Institute of Technology (Georgia Tech).
+- Giovanni Circella, Communications Communications Coordinator (CCC), Georgia Tech

 - Daniel Hardy, Chair, Sustainability Measurement Subcommittee, ADD40(1), Principal, Renaissance Planning Group.

-- Hanjiro Ambrose, PhD PhD Candidate, University of California, Davis.
+- Hanjiro Ambrose, PhD Candidate, University of California, Davis

 - Julia Gold, Chief, Sustainability Autonomous Vehicles Innovation, Rhode Island Department of Transportation